 In order to avoid excessive variations in Group net interest income caused by the change in the interest rate of a particular currency, it is prudent to limit the maximum interest rate effect by establishing concentration limits per currency.
 These limits are related to the size of the assets and liabilities of each currency.
 Concentration limits are set for the Bank's operations in Cyprus and Greece.
-No concentration limits are set for the UK, the Channel Islands, Australia, Russia, Romania and Ukraine) due to the size of their balance sheets.
+No concentration limits are set for the other operations (in the UK, the Channel Islands, Australia, Russia, Romania and Ukraine) due to the size of their balance sheets.

-11. Market Risk Trading Books
+10. Market Risk Trading Books